Public Works and Environmental Services Alert:

 Nominee Categories:

-2024 begins the 51st year of service by the Tree Commission.
-One of its most important community outreach actions is offering Friends of Trees Awards.
-Our 2023 winners showed exceptional, outstanding, and innovative conservation-based actions meeting one or more important goals: to protect and preserve existing trees and associated habitats; to increase our tree canopy and related habitats; and/or to educate and inspire people to plant more trees and properly maintain them.
+Each year, Friends of Trees award winners show exceptional, outstanding, and innovative conservation-based actions meeting one or more important goals: to protect and preserve existing trees and associated habitats; to increase our tree canopy and related habitats; and/or to educate and inspire people to plant more trees and properly maintain them.
 In all cases, the project must recognize both the value and benefits of trees and use natural landscaping principles based on regionally appropriate native species.

 Steve Lagerfeld is a recipient of the Friends of Trees Awards in the Individuals Category.
 Steve is a board member of the McLean Trees Foundation and head of its Tree Champions project.
 The Tree Champions program recruits local McLean residents to purchase and plant low cost canopy trees in their yards.
 Steve visits the residents to advise on tree selection and siting, hires a planting crew and administers the logistics of payment, plant delivery and putting the trees in the ground.
 In 2022-23 he planted 72 trees, assisted by a major grant award.
 He educates every homeowner about tree species, best practices of planting and maintenance, the value of native plants, and critical invasive vine identification.
 The idea is simple: make it easy and inexpensive for people to “do the right thing” in order to help rebuild McLean’s diminishing tree canopy.
 Steve is also a founding member of the Urban Forest Alliance in Franklin Park, where he is focused on clearing a large parcel along Old Dominion Drive of invasives and restoring it with native trees and plants.
 Steve Lagerfeld is a perfect example of how just one individual’s actions can make a big difference to our urban forest.